Which of the following structures is found in both eukaryotic and... | Channels for Pearson+

 1

-Identify the structures listed in the problem: Endoplasmic Reticulum, Nucleus, Ribosomes, and Mitochondria.
+Identify the structures listed in the problem: Ribosomes, Mitochondria, Endoplasmic Reticulum, and Nucleus.

-Recall that the Endoplasmic Reticulum, Nucleus, and Mitochondria are membrane-bound organelles, which are typically found only in eukaryotic cells.
+Recall that ribosomes are the cellular structures responsible for protein synthesis and are found in both eukaryotic and prokaryotic cells.

-Understand that ribosomes are non-membrane-bound structures responsible for protein synthesis and are found in both eukaryotic and prokaryotic cells.
+Recognize that mitochondria, endoplasmic reticulum, and nucleus are membrane-bound organelles, which are characteristic of eukaryotic cells only.

-Conclude that ribosomes are the common structure found in both eukaryotic and prokaryotic cells, as they are essential for protein synthesis in all living organisms.
+Conclude that the structure found in both eukaryotic and prokaryotic cells is ribosomes, as they are not membrane-bound and are essential for protein synthesis in all cell types.

 Watch next